zkFold/user-docs/docs/other-zkapps/wallet-backend.md

 You can find the full specification of the CIP-30 Wallet API [here](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030).

 ### Symbolic Wallet API
 The Symbolic Wallet API provides the additional functionality that is specific to the Smart Contract Wallet Backend.
-Below we cite the reference implementation of the Symbolic Wallet API in Haskell.
+Below we give the reference implementation of the Symbolic Wallet API in Haskell.

 The following data types are used in the Symbolic Wallet API: